click on the menu below to navigate this site

 Somehow this menacing sky holds a strange beauty.

 What a day this was.
-First thing in the morning we had to make a decision to fly or not to fly.
-The weather has been horrid since yesterday, thunderstorms, rain, wind, lightening, we only missed hail, sleet, and snow.
+First thing in the morning, we had to decide whether to fly or not to fly.
+The weather had been horrid since yesterday—thunderstorms, rain, wind, and lightning.
+We only missed hail, sleet, and snow.
 I am not impressed with the weather on the East Coast; give me California or Australia any time.

 Here was our thought process this morning.

-The weather sucks, shall we fly or stay in Watertown, which also sucks?
+The weather is terrible.
+Should we fly or stay in Watertown, which is equally terrible?

-If we were to fly further northeast we would not see the terrain anyway as it is so cloudy.
+• If we were to fly further northeast, we would not see the terrain anyway because it is so cloudy.

-The weather is horrible and will be for several days all throughout the area.
+• The weather is horrible and will be for several days throughout the area.

-The weather at Watertown is marginal but flyable.
+• The weather in Watertown is marginal but flyable.

-The weather at Bar Harbor is very marginal with a 400 foot cloud ceiling.
+• The weather in Bar Harbor is very marginal with a 400-foot cloud ceiling.

-There are many places we might be able to land at; if we have to.
+• There are many places we might be able to land if we have to.

 It was good to find a hole through the clouds.

-So we left for the airport at 9:00 am. packed the plane and checked it in the pouring rain; then blasted off into the foggy, rainy, cloudy, skies over Watertown.
-I had plotted a course that took us north towards the border and then east to avoid the lightening in the area.
-The weather was as predicted, lots of cumulus cloud with several cloud layers below and above us; and rain, lots of rain.
-The three hour flight consisted mainly of dodging towering cumulus cloud blocks and being beaten by the rain.
+So we left for the airport at 9:00 a.m., packed the plane, and checked it in the pouring rain; then blasted off into the foggy, rainy, cloudy skies over Watertown.
+I had plotted a course that took us north towards the border and then east to avoid the lightning in the area.
+The weather was as predicted—lots of cumulus clouds with several cloud layers below and above us, and rain, lots of rain.
+The three-hour flight consisted mainly of dodging towering cumulus cloud blocks and being beaten by the rain.
 We had two powerful weather fronts to punch through.
-The first gave us 20 minutes of whiteout and jostling then a clear path between the layers of clouds.
+The first gave us 20 minutes of whiteout and jostling, then a clear path between the layers of clouds.

 A happy Julia with her feet on the ground in Bar Harbor.

 The second was minor in comparison.
-The landing at Bar Harbor was not, it was extreme.
-The instrument landing has a 290 foot minimum altitude; which is the altitude you must be able to see the runway at or you must abort your landing.
-As we glided down the approach I saw 1,000 feet, 800, 500, and then 400 feet go by before the runway jumped up at us with its approach lights flashing and its welcoming tarmac.
+The landing at Bar Harbor was not; it was extreme.
+The instrument landing has a 290-foot minimum altitude, which is the altitude you must be able to see the runway at or abort your landing.
+As we glided down the approach, I saw 1,000 feet, 800, 500, and then 400 feet go by before the runway appeared with its approach lights flashing and its welcoming tarmac.

 Bar Harbor Video